amarinediary/Puppeteer-AWS-Elastic-Beanstalk-Deployment-Hotfix/README.md

 ## Watch it, Star it, Fork it

 We made your day?
-Drop a star!
+Give us a star!